History of Ryan Gosling in Timeline

 In 2007, Ryan Gosling earned a Golden Globe nomination for his performance in Lars and the Real Girl.

-In 2007, Ryan Gosling starred in the film 'Lars and the Real Girl', where he played an introvert who falls for a sex doll.
-His performance was both praised and criticized.
+In 2007, Ryan Gosling starred in "Lars and the Real Girl", playing an introvert who falls for a sex doll.
+He was nominated for a Golden Globe Award and a Screen Actors Guild Award for his performance.

-In 2007, Ryan Gosling starred opposite Anthony Hopkins in the courtroom thriller 'Fracture', drawn to his character's flaws and realism.
+In 2007, Ryan Gosling starred opposite Anthony Hopkins in the courtroom thriller "Fracture".

 In 2007, Ryan Gosling visited Uganda as part of his work with the Enough Project.

-In 2007, Ryan Gosling was invited to join the Academy of Motion Picture Arts and Sciences, recognizing his significant contributions to the film industry.
+In 2007, Ryan Gosling was invited to join the Academy of Motion Picture Arts and Sciences.

-In 2007, Ryan Gosling was originally cast in "The Lovely Bones" but left two days before filming due to creative differences with director Peter Jackson.
-He gained 60 pounds for the role, but the director felt he wasn't right for the part.
-Gosling later reflected on the experience as a lesson in ego management.
+In 2007, Ryan Gosling was originally cast in "The Lovely Bones" as the father of the murdered teenage girl but left the production two days before filming due to creative differences with director Peter Jackson.
+Gosling had gained 60 pounds and grew a beard for the role, but the director felt he was not right for the movie.

-In 2007, Ryan Gosling's relationship with Rachel McAdams, which started in 2005, ended.
+In 2007, Ryan Gosling's first relationship with Rachel McAdams ended.

 2008: Brief Reunion with Rachel McAdams

-In 2008, Ryan Gosling spoke at Campus Progress' National Conference, discussing the situation in Darfur.
+In 2008, Ryan Gosling was a speaker at Campus Progress' National Conference, where he discussed Darfur.

 September 2009: Residency at Bob Baker Marionette Theater

-In September 2009, Ryan Gosling and Zach Shields' band Dead Man's Bones began a three-night residency at Bob Baker Marionette Theater in Los Angeles, performing alongside dancing neon skeletons and glowing ghosts.
+In September 2009, Ryan Gosling and Zach Shields' band, Dead Man's Bones, had a three-night residency at LA's Bob Baker Marionette Theater, performing alongside dancing neon skeletons and glowing ghosts.

 October 2009: North American Tour

-In October 2009, Dead Man's Bones embarked on a thirteen-date tour of North America, featuring a local children's choir at each show and a talent show instead of an opening act.
+In October 2009, Ryan Gosling and Zach Shields' band, Dead Man's Bones, conducted a thirteen-date tour of North America, using a local children's choir at every show and holding a talent show instead of an opening act.

-In 2009, Ryan Gosling's band, Dead Man's Bones, released their self-titled debut album and toured North America, marking his venture into music.
+In 2009, Ryan Gosling's band, Dead Man's Bones, released their self-titled debut album and toured North America.

-In September 2010, Dead Man's Bones performed at Los Angeles' FYF Festival.
+In September 2010, Ryan Gosling's band, Dead Man's Bones, performed at Los Angeles' FYF Festival.

 2010: Golden Globe Nomination for Blue Valentine

-In 2010, Ryan Gosling starred in 'Blue Valentine', adding another critically acclaimed independent drama to his filmography.
+In 2010, Ryan Gosling starred in the critically acclaimed independent drama "Blue Valentine".

 2010: Visit to Eastern Congo